e2b-dev/E2B/DEV.md

 - Nomad server sizes + number + disk io
 - Use hashes
 - Fix bytes/bytearray types in python SDK
+- Check quota limits for all our needs!!
+(N2 are separate)

 ### API
 - Add monitoring to the envs routes